 Lesson 3 is a must of modern company-culture for me already, maybe because I’m a millennial, but lesson 1 was where it’s at.
 Contrast the ad story with Steve Jobs, talking hours about fonts, and you have a real game changer here.

-Nevertheless, I noticed that the index of the book mentions many curiously named rules and principles, and I’d love to see some of these names turn up on Blinkist – I guess that just means I’ll have to get the book 🙂
+Nevertheless, I noticed that the index of the book mentions many curiously named rules and principles, and I’d love to see some of these names turn up on Blinkist – I guess that just means I’ll have to get a copy of How Google Works.

 What else can you learn from the blinks?